Syria Is Latest Test For President Trump's Foreign Policy

 "The evil and despicable attack left mothers and fathers, infants and children, thrashing in pain and gasping for air," Trump said Friday, describing a chemical attack on the Damascus suburb of Douma a week ago.
 "These are not the actions of a man; they are crimes of a monster instead."

-Just ten days before launching the retaliatory strike, Trump had stressed his impatience to bring U.S. troops home from Syria, where they've been battling ISIS.
+Just 10 days before launching the retaliatory strike, Trump had stressed his impatience to bring U.S. troops home from Syria, where they've been battling ISIS.
 Both the president and his military advisers took pains to say the attack on Assad's chemical weapons facilities was not a prelude to a wider war.

 "America does not seek an indefinite presence in Syria," Trump said.
 "As other nations step up their contributions, we look forward to the day when we can bring our warriors home."